jessecambon/tidygeocoder/README.md

 ## Usage

-In this brief example, we will use the US Census API to geocode some addresses in the 'sample_addresses' dataset.
+In this brief example, we will use the US Census API to geocode some addresses in the `sample_addresses` dataset.

 ``` r
 library(dplyr)